aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 Your view should appear similar to the following

-.. note:: The current topology view is basic due to DC1 being undeployed
+.. note:: The current topology view will be very basic due to DC1 being undeployed

 .. image:: images/avd_l3_dc/Lab1_S1filter_before.PNG
    :align: center

 |

     #.
 Open the device view and look at S1-Leaf1

         a.
 Select ``Configuration`` and look at the current running config

             .. note:: S1-Leaf1 currently contains only a basic minimal configuration.
 Enough to allow Ansible to login and push a full configuration.

         b.
 Select ``Routing -> BGP`` and look and verify there are no BGP peers

 |

     #.
 Return to your  ``Programmability IDE``

         You will build and then deploy the entirety of DC1 using a makefile

         .. note:: The makefile contains recipes to allow you to run the lab playbooks using a simple command syntax

+    #.
 Build DC1 using the makefile

     .. note:: Make sure your terminal working directory is within the AVD_L3_DC folder

     .. code-block:: text